THoufty/MakingTheDocToMakeTheGrade/README.md

-# Making The Doc To Make The Grade
+# justAnswerTheQuestion

   ## Description

-  This project is to create a README generator that autofills a user's responses into a boilerplate README.md file.
+  This is a small coding quiz that tests the user's knowledge of basic coding.

   ## Table of Contents